lydieb92/Real-Estate-Toronto-2020-2024-/README.md

 Each query in this text aims to investigate the Toronto (Canada) real estate market from 2020 to 2024(February).
 I chose Toronto because I am a Torontonian.

+# Is 2024 a buyer's or seller's market?

 ## Supply and Demand Analysis

 I rounded the annual totals of house listings (Total_HL) and houses sold (Total_HS) from the market_data table.
 After filtering for the specified years, I grouped and ordered the data by year in descending order.
 This made it easy to see yearly trends in listings and sales.